 Continuing Education Activity

 Lurasidone is a medication used in the treatment of schizophrenia and bipolar depression.
 It is in the benzisothiazole class of medications.
-This activity describes the indications, action, and contraindications for lurasidone as a valuable agent in the treatment of schizophrenia and bipolar depression.
+This activity describes the indications, action, and contraindications for lurasidone as a valuable agent in treating schizophrenia and bipolar depression.
 This activity will highlight the mechanism of action, adverse event profile, and other key factors, e.g., off-label uses, dosing, pharmacodynamics, pharmacokinetics, monitoring, and relevant interactions pertinent for members of the interprofessional team in the treatment of patients with schizophrenia and bipolar depression.

 - Outline the indications for lurasidone.